greenerservices/greenerservices.github.io/app/principles/actions/9e-build-on-devops-best-practices.md

 Rely on green computing principles of rightsizing and dynamic scaling covered in infrastructure design.

 #### Environmental benefit:
-Placeholder
+Save on resources

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}